-As there is limited public reimbursement or private health insurance in China, most cancer patients have to pay themselves for their treatment.
-A full course of some cancer medicines can cost ten times the average Chinese worker's annual income.
-Until recently, insurance policy pay-outs did not fund adequate medical care for cancer, and local insurance companies lacked the information to develop such policies.
+With more than 4.2 million people diagnosed with the disease every year, cancer is a major public health problem and one of the leading causes of death in China.
+Most cancer patients in China have to pay for their treatment out of their own pocket, in spite of the government’s efforts to expand healthcare coverage.
+For some cancer medicines, a full treatment course can cost ten times the average Chinese worker's annual income.
+Until recently, insurance policies did not adequately fund innovative cancer care, and local insurance companies lacked the information to develop such policies.

 What we’re doing

 We work with local and international insurance companies in China to develop and improve health insurance coverage for cancer treatments and diagnostics.
 Through our healthcare networks, we have a wealth of information about the costs and usage of innovative cancer treatments.
 We were able to use this expertise and work with local and international insurance companies in China to develop and improve health insurance coverage for cancer treatments and diagnostics.
 This enables the development of affordable cancer insurance policies for patients to benefit from the best available treatments, access to hospitals and doctors and cancer education and support.

 Adequate funding is only one of the elements needed to improve access to cancer treatments in China.
 Roche, together with the insurance companies and other stakeholders, also provides patient education programs and conducts awareness campaigns on cancer prevention, diagnosis and treatment options.
 We also help to train healthcare professionals by sharing best practices for diagnosing and treating cancer.